pgsleepy/ultimatexr.io-1/content/docs/programming-guide/state-serialization-and-synchronization/statesave.md

 	- The variable itself serialized in binary form. `int` and `long` types will use variable length encoding to only use the required number of bytes to store the value.
 - A full component will be serialized as a binary stream consisting of:
 	- 16 bytes for the unique id, a `Guid` serialized in binary format.
-	- 1-4 bytes for the component's serialization version (`int` using variable length encoding).
-1 byte for values <= 127.
+	- The version information serialized by `SerializeStateVersion()`, using variable length encoding.
 	- A sequence of all variables.

 Some technical details about `SerializeStateValue()`'s automatic detection of state variables changes: